bp/resqpy/README.md

 ## Contributing

-Contributions of all forms are greatly appreciated!
+Contributions of all forms are welcome and encouraged!
 See the [Contributing Guide](docs/CONTRIBUTING.rst) for guidance on how you can contribute, including bug reports, features requests and pull requests.